MediciHouse07/Learning_Records/Mechanisim_Design.md

 - independent variable
 - coherence
 - conflicting consequences

+# Lecture 10

+0000<->1500

+2023/11/12

+- transfer, threat
+- incentive, persuation
+- information is joint distribution of truth and data
+- function, correspondence
 - antecedent consequent
 - change of a truth value must be justified by a rule
 - there is some rule to change